microsoft/react-native-windows-samples/docs/native-modules-setup.md

 ### Updating your package.json

-Unfortunately the default library template targets older versions of `react` and `react-native` that Windows supports, so you'll need to upgrade to newer versions of `react` and `react-native` in order to add supprot for `react-native-windows`.
+Unfortunately the default library template targets older versions of `react` and `react-native` that Windows supports, so you'll need to upgrade to newer versions of `react` and `react-native` in order to add support for `react-native-windows`.

 > Properly defining your NPM dependencies is an essential part of creating and maintaining a React Native library, especially one that supports multiple platforms.
 The instructions here represent the minimum steps required to start targeting `react-native-windows`.
 If you're adding Windows support to a library you don't own, you'll need to work with the library owners to make sure any changes made to `package.json` are appropriate.
 >